cscully-allison/data-ensemble-interview-artifacts/Codes.md

   #### Data is described based on how it is accessed

     - P1: "Yeah, so I'm just doing a performance data table, kind of because that's the way I think about when I read in a data set, and I'm working with a data set."
+    - P4: "for example, they have an instrumentation solution that looks particularly at higher libraries, not so much CPU counters, and we ran into similar analysts problem there because we are dealing with multi dimensional data.
+And then we have to slice and cut through the data to get like a view that allows for fair comparisons."

   #### Data is described based on how it is used

+    - P4: "So we would like if we want to do comparative studies to inform maybe the choice of a library or compiler, we would look at multiple measurements of that.
+And also multiple measurements across different of these input parameters, for example, to see how the behavior and others is changing, in particular, how the performance might improve or degrade, according to that."
+    - P4: "for example, they have an instrumentation solution that looks particularly at higher libraries, not so much CPU counters, and we ran into similar analysts problem there because we are dealing with multi dimensional data.
+And then we have to slice and cut through the data to get like a view that allows for fair comparisons."
+    - P4: "So in that sense, if we are looking at studying performance, for compute optimization, for example, then we will typically try to construct an ensemble that has varying parameters, and would construct the instrumentation so that we are not capturing things that are subject to resource to too much noise or to share resources."

   #### Exact data is not important